 University policy allows employees to transfer their accrued vacation to other vacation-eligible employees who are unable to work due to having suffered a catastrophic illness or injury or who are absent due to catastrophic illness or injury within the employee’s immediate family, established household, or situations that place primary responsibility for care on the employee.
 Before charging compassionate leave to a sponsored project, the sponsor terms should be consulted for allowability.

-Internal billings not based on an approved service center/actual cost basis are not allowed on federally sponsored projects.
-All service centers providing goods and/or services to federally sponsored projects must have cost based rates that are approved by Financial Services Rate Studies.
-For example, the communication user FTE charge collected by University Information Technology Services is not allowed on federally sponsored projects.
-See the 3D memo issued for additional information.
+Internal billings not based on a Financial Services approved service center rate or through an approved auxiliary department are not allowed on sponsored projects.
+Internal units providing goods and services to sponsored projects must have cost based rates that are approved by Financial Services Rate Studies.
 Also see Financial Services Manual, Section 18.10, Service Center Policy for guidance.

 Internal billings should not be used for transferring expenses from clearing accounts to grant accounts.
 General Error Correction Documents may be used to transfer expenses from clearing accounts to grant accounts.
 These transfers should be strictly based on costs incurred on the clearing accounts, supported by actual usage by grant accounts, and processed on a timely basis.